 Dress plays a significant role in Indian wedding ceremonies.
 When it comes to north Indian weddings, the red saree and the lehenga are the most traditional dresses for the bride.
-Not only the couple but also the family members and guests are often seen gorgeously dressed.
+The couple and the family members and guests are often seen gorgeously dressed.
 Be sure not to wear black since that's an inauspicious colour for the ceremony.
 Furthermore, it is usually not acceptable to match the bride's colour and wear red as a guest.

-Besides these traditional practices, there are certain rituals that differ from region to region.
+Besides these traditional practices, certain rituals differ from region to region.
 It is a country that promotes diversity, which can be seen in weddings and their various styles.
-When relatives, friends, and neighbours gather for a north Indian wedding, it becomes a place of reunion.
-All North Indian wedding traditions have their own significance, from sagai to vidaai, people make a lot of memories.
+When relatives, friends, and neighbours gather for a north Indian wedding, it becomes a reunion place.
+All North Indian wedding traditions have their significance, from sagai to vidaai, people make a lot of memories.

 Articles you may be interested in: